-The goal was to prepare 40 prospective teachers in 2021-22 to work effectively with limited English proficient students.
-Based on current enrollment data, it appears we will meet or exceed this goal.
+The goal was to prepare 50 prospective teachers through the alternative pathway in AY 2023-24 to work effectively with limited English proficient students.
 Preparation in Structured English Immersion is a required component of teacher preparation programs in Arizona.

 - 3. Did your program meet the goal?

 - Yes

 - No

 - 4. Description of strategies used to achieve goal, if applicable:

-- 5. Description of steps to improve performance in meeting goal or lessons learned in meeting goal, if applicable: